yeni2766/yeni2766/README.md

 # Hi there, I'm Yeni 👋

 - Graduated from Xander Talent bootcamp (Feb 2023 Cohort) :office:
-- I'm currently working as a Software Engineering consultant at Xander Talent :computer:
+- I'm currently training as a Software Engineering consultant at Xander Talent :computer:
 - 2023 Goals: Being the best I can possibly be, getting a job in web development, and getting a car :exclamation:
 - Fun Facts: I enjoy going to the gym!
 I love playing football and I love playing games :laughing: